FlashlightChart.com

 Formflashlight

-Flashlights enable you to navigate in the dark, locate supplies, signal for help, or provide comfort and security in challenging circumstances.
+Flashlights let you navigate in the dark.
+They help you find supplies and signal for help.
+They also provide comfort and security in tough times.

 Weight64.3 g